Global Observatory Expert Groups

 About this thematic Focus: the Global Observatory is committed to principles of an ethos of inclusion and accessibility across all our data and research development work.
 This Expert Group advises on our approaches, systems, infrastructure, coordination, and methods for our work to be reflective of an inclusive ethos.
 The formation of this group is in progress.

 Expert Group Meetings: Expert Groups meet four times a year, one of the meetings is in person.
 Meetings provides an opportunity to guide the Global Observatory`s mission into tangible programme guidance and practical actions.
 The Expert Group on Gender Based Violence and Violence against Women & Girls in PEPAS held their first meeting on 7 October 2024 14:00 – 18:00 at University of Lausanne, Lausanne, Switzerland.
 The meeting delegates reflected on the current state of the PEPAS research and data landscape, identified the trends, and offered suggestions for current and new products and collaborations of the Global Observatory.
+The Group will convene again this year on 1 October 2025 at University of Lausanne, Switzerland following the GO Conference on Gender Equality and Sport+.

 Expert Group Members